 - 10. The ozone layer is an important layer of gas that is spread out in the stratosphere.
-The highest concentration of ozone is located just below the stratopause.
-Use a highlighter to draw a thick line below the stratopause indicating the location of the ozone layer.
+The highest concentration of ozone is located at the bottom of the stratosphere between 25-35 km.
+Use a highlighter to draw a thick line indicating the location of the ozone layer.
 Be sure to add this to your key. - 11.
-The thermosphere is directly affected by the Sun's rays that knock electrons (negative particles) off of oxygen atoms.
-This forms ions (positively charged atoms).
-These ions are known to reflect radio waves back toward Earth's surface and increase their range of broadcast.
-Draw ten little "+"s spread out through the thermosphere to indicate these ions.
-Be sure to add this to your key. - 12.
 99% of all weather spread throughout the troposphere.
 The symbol for weather will be a lightning bolt be sure to add this symbol to your key.
-Put 5 lightning bolts spread out in the troposphere to represent the weather. - 13.
+Put 5 lightning bolts spread out in the troposphere to represent the weather. - 12.
 Just about all life exists in the lower areas of the troposphere.
 Draw 3 little stick people in the troposphere to represent the area that life exists be sure to add this symbol to your key.